About Health Benefit Accounts

 Health Savings Account (HSA)

-Contributions are treated as tax-advantaged and are generally not subject to withholding for purposes of federal income tax, the Federal Insurance Contributions Act (FICA), Federal Unemployment Tax Act, or Railroad Retirement Tax Act.
+Employer contributions to an HSA on an employee's behalf are generally not subject to withholding for purposes of Federal income tax, the Federal Insurance Contributions Act (FICA), Federal Unemployment Tax Act, or Railroad Retirement Tax Act.
 In many cases HSA contributions are exempt from state income taxes as well.
-You should check with your tax or benefits adviser to determine your specific state rules on this.
+Employers should check with their tax advisers to determine their specific state rules on this.

 Annual contribution limits

 Current law provides for a federal cap of $2500 effective 1/1/2013 for medical FSA expenses.
-Dependent care expenses are subject to a separate annual cap of $5,000 ($2,500 if married filing separate returns).
+Dependent care expenses are subject to a separate annual cap of $5,000 ($2500 if married filing separate returns).
 Parking expenses are subject to separate caps of $240 per month for parking and $125 per month for transit expenses (as indexed).
 Tax benefits do not apply to contributions above the applicable cap.
 Cap amounts are subject to change per the IRS so you should always consult the IRS web-site for the most current amounts.

 Health Reimbursement Arrangement (HRA)

-The Visa HRA Healthcare card gives you direct access to your HRA funds.
-An HRA is usually coupled with high-deductible health coverage, to help you pay for qualified medical expenses.
-You can only get an HRA through your employer, and only your employer can contribute funds.
+A Health Reimbursement Arrangement is usually coupled with high-deductible health coverage, to help an employee pay for qualified medical expenses.
+The employee can only get an HRA through his or her employer, and only the employer can contribute funds.

 No annual contribution limits